Using Cuttings from Your Yard to Bring the “Outside In” this Christmas

 Instructions & Tips

 That said, what I’d like to do most is simply give you license to be creative and the assurance that you can do this.
-The beauty is in the plants themselves…all you need to do is give them a place to shine!
+The beauty is in the plants themselves … all you need to do is give them a place to strut their stuff!

 Here are those few tips I mentioned:

 Always use sharp pruners.
-It will make your job easier and the plants will thank you by staying beautiful longer.
+It will make your job easier and the plants you’re cutting from and bringing inside will thank you by staying healthier longer.

 - If you’re not using the cuttings right away, throw them in a container with water until you’re ready to use them.